Last Updated on March 20, 2023 by Dave Schoenbeck

 - Celebrate the power of individual differences

 Titus 2:7 states, “But mostly, show them all this by doing it yourself, trustworthy in your teaching, your words, solid and sane.”
-MacDowell continues to set an example for TDIndustries’ employees, and the company remains profitable.
+MacDowell continues to set an example for TDIndustries’ employees and remains profitable.

 Servant Leader 3: Cheryl Bachelder